 RHS Level 2 Certificate in the Principles of Horticulture/Diploma in the Principles and Practices of Horticulture

-Learners who successfully complete all of the necessary units for both theory Certificates above will be awarded the RHS Level 2 Certificate in the Principles of Horticulture.
+Learners who successfully complete all of the necessary units for both theory Certificates (Garden Planning, Establishment and Maintenance as well as Plant Growth, Propagation and Development) will be awarded the RHS Level 2 Certificate in the Principles of Horticulture.
 Learners who successfully complete both theory Certificates and the Certificate in Practical Horticulture will be awarded the RHS Level 2 Diploma in the Principles and Practices of Horticulture.
 More information can be found at the RHS website.

 RHS Level 3

 Level 3 qualifications are intended for those with existing Level 2 qualifications looking for further development.